 If you’d like to read the NYTimes article you can do so here.

 What do you think of some of the car names you see on the road?
 Good?
 Bad?
 Crazy?
 Do you think you could do a better job of naming cars?
 How would you go about the process?

-In addition to being a Co-Founder & Editor of CarNewsCafe.com the author, Adam Yamada-Hanff, also is a branding and naming consultant.
-He helps companies and individuals create inspiring brand names for new products, services, and companies.
-Adam also helps companies acquire domain names to match brands.
+In addition to being a Co-Founder & Editor of CarNewsCafe.com the author, Adam Yamada-Hanff, also is a domain name and brand specialist.
+Adam helps companies and individuals find inspiring brand names for new products, services, and companies.
+You can contact Adam for domain brokerage and consulting services.